-In our concern for media credibility and objectivity, let’s not make the mistake of confusing state-owned media (think La Pravda in Russia or China’s CCTV) with public-sector media, which is funded by the state but has editorial independence.
+In our concern for media credibility and objectivity, let’s not make the mistake of confusing state-owned media (think Pravda in the time of the Soviet Union or China’s CCTV) with public-sector media, which is funded by the state but has editorial independence.

 Canada already has a government-funded broadcaster, the Canadian Broadcasting Corporation/Société Radio-Canada, which operates as a Crown Corporation in English, French, and Inuktitut.
 Despite some citizens’ concerns about government funding affecting its editorial leanings, it consistently produces excellent and diverse content.